iRobotEducation/create3_docs/docs/setup/jetson.md

 ### Start ROS 2 Galactic container

-The recommended way to run ROS2 on Jetson is to use a pre-built Docker containers.
+The recommended way to run ROS2 on Jetson is to use pre-built Docker container images.

-1. Enable NVIDIA runtime for docker, if this is the first time running Docker containers on Jetson, to allow access to GPU from containers.
+1. Enable NVIDIA Container Runtime with Docker integration, if this is the first time running containers on Jetson, to allow access to GPU from containers.

     Edit `/etc/docker/daemon.json` to be following.